Viewed 12949 times

-Juicy and sweet and renowned for its concentration of vitamin C, oranges make the perfect snack and add a special tang to many recipes; it is no wonder that they are one of the most popular fruits in the world.
-Oranges are generally available from winter through summer with seasonal variations depending on the variety.
+Juicy and sweet, and renowned for its concentration of vitamin C, orange is a wonderful snack and a great ingredient, which contributes a special tang to any recipe it is added to.
+One of the most popular fruits in the world, different variants of oranges are available from winter through summer.

-Peel the orange gently.
 Cut off both ends off the orange and place it upright.
 Now slice around the sides to remove the peel.
 Cut it into half from the centre.
 Cut the half portion into another half and remove the seeds from centre.
-Chop by cutting them in small pieces approximately ¼ inch in diameter.
+Chop by cutting them into small pieces, approximately ¼-inch in diameter.
 Remember to chop gently without applying much pressure.

 How to Select

 • Choose oranges that are unblemished and heavy for their size.

 • Avoid those with cuts, soft spots or mould.

 • Bright colour is not necessarily an indication of quality as some poor quality ones may be dyed, while some good oranges might naturally be green-tinged even when ripe.
 So, simply look for bright, unblemished skin unmindful of the colour.

 • You should avoid light-weight oranges, which probably lack much of their flesh content and juice.

 • A spongy texture usually indicates aging and poor quality.

 • Also avoid any oranges that look decayed or discoloured near the stem.